Adobe just bought the dashboard. The work is upstream.

 What has been missing is the governance layer for AI and agent traffic specifically.
 Who is allowed to read this content.
 On what terms.
 With what attribution.
 With what verification that the document is current and from the named source.
 These are not questions the existing standards answer, because they were not designed to.

 I have been working on this for two years.
-Drafting the standard, writing the books, building the audit tools, sitting in front of CMOs who needed the fifteen-minute preamble before the conversation could begin.
+Drafting the standard, writing the books, building the audit tools, sitting in front of people who needed the fifteen-minute preamble before the conversation could begin.
 That preamble is now redundant.
 The largest customer experience vendor on earth has just delivered it on my behalf, in a press release, with a $1.9bn signature at the bottom.
 If you have been waiting for a moment to take this seriously, this is it.